isomerpages/govtech-gobusiness-main/pages/solutionrepo/200601747E-EZ-ACC-nd-Invntory-Softwr-G.md

 **Description**

 EZ Accounting is a Singapore based, integrated Accounting solution with numerous man-years of accumulated professional and software experience.
 It is an integrated Accounting, Order Processing and Multi Currencies Management Solution.
-EZ Accounting systems are listed on both IRAS and IMDA websites for its compliant with PEPPOL's E-Invoicing (InvoiceNow) capabilities.
+EZ Accounting systems are listed on both IRAS and IMDA websites for its compliant with PEPPOL’s E-Invoicing (InvoiceNow) capabilities.

 ## Solution Packages Option(s)